-Help Wanted: Kate Middleton Is ISO A New Private Secretary
+Help Wanted: Kate Middleton Is In Search Of A New Private Secretary

 The Queen And Princess Kate Love ‘Downton Abbey’ – The Inquisitr

-But experts stress that even though it sounds glamorous, and like a dream position out of a fairy tale, it is real work.
+But experts stress that even though it sounds glamorous and seems like a dream position out of a fairy tale, it is real work.

 “One must organize Kate’s events and make sure she is well-briefed on her engagements and whom she is meeting with.”